Are You Suppressing Your Emotions or in Control of Them?

 - Relationships with others and ourselves

-The difference is the way we manage emotions and how we feel in the result.
+The difference is in how we manage emotions and how we feel in the end.

 But how to recognize this difference?
-Is emotional suppression an effective self-regulative strategy?
-What are the coping mechanisms we can learn to use emotions to our advantage and be happy?
-Find out these and more in this article.
+Is emotional suppression an effective self-regulating strategy?
+Find out the answers, and more, below.

-Emotions are present in every aspect of our lives, and they are very important.
+Emotions are present in every aspect of our lives, and they’re very important for our well-being.
 Why?

-- Whether we’re happy or sad, angry or content, emotions are the biological feedback, responses to what’s happening in the world.
+- Whether we’re happy or sad, angry or content, emotions are biological feedback, responses to what’s happening in the world

-- They provide cues on how we should act and behave in life, and what’s next.
+- They provide cues as to how we should act and behave in life

-- They give information about what the events, things, or phenomena mean for us, how they can impact us and what may bring to our lives.
+- They give information about what events, things, or phenomena mean to us and what they may bring to our lives

-Being able to understand emotions and then use this information to guide us toward the life we want is one of the most important skills we can develop.
+Being able to understand emotions and use this information to guide us toward the life we want is one of the most important mental health skills we can develop.